aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 These methods are used to get data to/from a resource.

-``get_transfer`` creates a transfer object.

-``transfer_destroy`` destroys the transfer object.
-May cause data to be written to the resource at this point.

-``transfer_map`` creates a memory mapping for the transfer object.
+``transfer_map`` creates a memory mapping and the transfer object associated with it.
-The returned map points to the start of the mapped range according to the box region, not the beginning of the resource.
+The returned pointer points to the start of the mapped range according to the box region, not the beginning of the resource.
+If transfer_map fails, the returned pointer to the buffer memory is NULL, and the pointer to the transfer object remains unchanged (i.e. it can be non-NULL).

-``transfer_unmap`` remove the memory mapping for the transfer object.
-Any pointers into the map should be considered invalid and discarded.
+``transfer_unmap`` remove the memory mapping for and destroy the transfer object.
+The pointer into the resource should be considered invalid and discarded.

 ``transfer_inline_write`` performs a simplified transfer for simple writes.
-Basically get_transfer, transfer_map, data write, transfer_unmap, and
-transfer_destroy all in one.
+Basically transfer_map, data write, and transfer_unmap all in one.

 The box parameter to some of these functions defines a 1D, 2D or 3D